leventarican/leventarican.github.io/content/android-architecture.md

 # About
 Give an overview about the Android Architecture components or blueprints.
+You should already know the _basics_ of Android App and System.

 # Introduction
 > There are different ways to develop an app.
 But the challenge is to develop an app with a good architecture.